nicholas-gcc/favours4uni/README.md

 ## Reflections:
 * As a first attempt at designing a full CRUD app, I understand some of the code is messy.
 This project was built a while back, with speed of implementation in mind.
 With more time and knowledge looking back (especially as I finish university and have done professional internships), this can and should be refactored into a proper microservice architecture, simply to decouple the intertwined components.
 For anyone viewing this project, while it is not actively maintained, I'd love to discuss ideas with you for my learning!

-* Ideally, APIs for favours, authentication and chats would be sitting behind an API gateway, and each service having its own deployment environment independent of a central monolithic structure dependent on Firebase so there is no single point of failure
+* Ideally, APIs for favours, authentication and chats would be sitting behind an API gateway, and each service having its own deployment environment independent of a central monolithic structure dependent on Firebase so there is no single point of failure.
+Experimenting with Kubernetes for container orchestration would be cool too

 * The chats service should be built with WebSockets

 * Each service should have a well-defined structure, separating components into models, controllers, validators, middleware and configurations.

+* Also, TDD using a framework like Mocha and Chai + automated testing with GitHub actions would have been a useful exercise